sydturn/User-Profile-React-Hooks/README.md

-## A basic React Native app using functional components, styled components, and react hooks
+## A basic React app using functional components, styled components, and react hooks

 ### To Run
 1. Clone the repository